Muninder Adavelli

 (Spiegel Research Center)

-Reading a 5-star review may be too good to be true in consumers' eyes.
-It was found that purchase likelihood peaks at the 4.0 - 4.7 range yet decreases as ratings get close to 5.0.
-It becomes more believable if a business has bad reviews.
+Reading a 5-star review may be too good to be true in consumers’ eyes.
+Research found that purchase likelihood peaks at the 4.0-4.7 range yet decreases as ratings get close to 5.0.

 (Reputation X)

-We'll tell you everything you should know about these fake online reviews with these stats:
+The statistics below will tell you everything you should know about these fake online reviews:

 (Exploding Topics)